fuzious/NoMoss/README.md

 ### How to use:

-You can use NoMoss by going to official website - [NoMoss](https://no-moss.herokuapp.com/)
+You can use NoMoss on its online code editor - [NoMoss](https://no-moss.herokuapp.com/)

 For using NoMoss on standalone systems: